splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

 Diagnostic logging settings
 ================================================

-The following settings control the internal logging of the SignalFx Instrumentation for .NET:
+The following settings control the internal logging of the Splunk Distribution of OpenTelementry .NET:

 .. list-table::
    :header-rows: 1